Jerry Fowler

-Jerry Alvin Fowler (June 20, 1927 – June 15, 2008) was a professional basketball player who spent one season in the National Basketball Association (NBA) as a member of the Milwaukee Hawks during the 1951–52 season.
+Jerry Alvin Fowler (June 20, 1927 – June 15, 2008) was an American professional basketball player who spent one season in the National Basketball Association (NBA) as a member of the Milwaukee Hawks during the 1951–52 season.
 He also played with the Kansas City Hi-Spots of the National Professional Basketball League (1950–1951).
 He attended the University of Missouri.
 He later toured with the Harlem Globetrotters as a member of the Toledo Mercurys.